-Enterolactone is produced by microflora in the gut from lignans, which are phytoestrogens found mainly in the woody or fibrous tissues of a variety of foods, including seeds, whole grain products, and some fruits and vegetables.
+Enterolactone is produced by microflora in the gut from lignans, phytoestrogens found mainly in the woody or fibrous tissues of a variety of foods, including seeds, whole grain products, and some fruits and vegetables.
 Lignans have been found to have both estrogen-dependent (ER+) and non-estrogen-dependent (ER-) anti-cancer properties.

 Enterolactone influences biological mechanisms that retard breast cancer development.
 High circulating enterolactone levels have been linked to reduced breast cancer risk and improved survival.
 Enterolactone also increases the sensitivity of breast cancer cells to radiation, thereby potentially enhancing the treatment effects of radiotherapy.